rpm-software-management/dnf/doc/command_ref.rst

 -----------------------

 ``dnf [options] upgrade-minimal``
-    Updates each package to the latest version that provides bugfix, enhancement or fix for security issue (security)
+    Updates each package to the latest available version that provides a bugfix, enhancement or a fix for a security issue (security).

 ``dnf [options] upgrade-minimal <package-installed-specs>...``
-    Updates each specified package to the latest available version that provides bugfix, enhancement or fix for security issue (security).
+    Updates each specified package to the latest available version that provides a bugfix, enhancement or a fix for security issue (security).
 Updates dependencies as necessary.

 -----------------